matt-antone/Scorer/memory-bank/progress.md

 This document tracks the current working state of the Scorer application, what's left to build, and any known issues.

+## Completed

+- **Project Structure**:

+  - Reorganized into three main components: pi_app, state_server, phone_clients
+  - Created memory bank structure for each component
+  - Moved assets to root level for shared access
+  - Updated all file references to reflect new structure

+- **Asset Management**:
+  - Centralized assets in root directory
+  - Updated all component references to use relative paths
+  - Verified asset accessibility across components
+  - Updated documentation to reflect new structure

 ## What Works

 - **Installation**: A fully automated `install.sh` script successfully sets up the entire environment on a fresh Raspberry Pi OS, including correct Python dependencies, FFmpeg, and a custom-built SDL2 with KMS/DRM support.
 The script is idempotent and handles both initial setup and updates.